The following are important considerations for ArcGIS Online organization administrators when working with ArcGIS

-The capacity of the Analytics for IoT subscription can be augmented with additional IoT Compute or Storage Units.
-Organization administrators are encouraged to work with their Esri account representatives to plan the right amount of capacity for their intended workflows.
+The capacity of the Advanced and Dedicated subscriptions can be augmented with additional processing and storage.
+Organization administrators are encouraged to work with their Esri account representatives to plan the right capacity for their intended workflows.
 For more information, see Compute and storage capacity.

 Consider which users need real-time privileges

-Analytics for IoT enables users to create feeds, real-time analytics, and big data analytics to work with IoT observations.
-Both feeds and real-time analytics are continuous or real-time tasks, meaning they are always running and consuming capacity within your Analytics for IoT subscription.
-You may wish to consider the key feeds and real-time analytics needed for your organizational workflows, and limit the privileges for these items to users who will manage those processes.
+ArcGIS Velocity allows users to create feeds, real-time analytics, and big data analytics to work with tracking and observation data.
+Both feeds and real-time analytics are continuous or real-time tasks, meaning they are always running and consuming capacity in your Velocity subscription.
+You may want to consider the key feeds and real-time analytics needed for your organizational workflows and limit the privileges for these items to users who will manage those processes.
 Administrators can view, edit, start, and stop items created by other users.
 For more information, see Create roles and assign users.

-A common pattern is running a defined set of feeds and associated real-time analytics which process and store the incoming data in a feature layer.
-A broader set of users could then run ad-hoc big data analytics against the feature layer to answer different mission-related questions.
+A common pattern is running a defined set of feeds and associated real-time analytics that process and store the incoming data in a feature layer.
+A broader set of users can then run adhoc big data analytics against the feature layer to answer different mission-related questions.